JCC Covid Protocols

 At this level, masks are no longer required in indoor settings for individuals who are healthy and who are not caring for someone who is at higher risk for severe COVID-19.
 However, individuals who are at higher risk for severe COVID-19 and those caring for others at higher risk should consult with a healthcare provider about masking and appropriate mitigation strategies.

 Getting vaccinated against COVID-19 remains the best way to avoid serious illness and hospitalization.
-The Montgomery County Office of Public Health continues to operate four sites that offer the vaccine at no charge.
+The Montgomery County Office of Public Health website details where and how to get vaccinated.
 All eligible Montgomery County residents are urged to get a booster dose as soon as they are eligible.

 The JCC strongly encourages all children who are eligible to be vaccinated.